Performance Analysis for Wireless Localization with Random Sensor Network: Model Definition And Convergence Result

 or equivalently,

 When $d=3$, the Cartesian coordinate $(X_{i,1},X_{i,2},X_{i,3})$ can be represented using the spherical coordinate

 or equivalently

 Each sensor $X_i$ receives signals from the emitting source and measures the RSS and AOA of the incoming signals.
-We denote by $P_i$ the RSS, by $\vtzero_i$ the received azimuthal AOA, and by $\brac\vtj_i\ketc\seqtod$ the received elevation AOAs, all measured relative to the sensor location $\pointD$.\\
+We denote by $P_i$ the RSS and by $\boldsymbol{\Theta}_{i}:= \lcb \vtj_i\rcb_{j=1}^{d-1}$ the received AOAs, all measured relative to the sensor location $X_i$.
+These measurements are then transmitted to a fusion center, where they are used to determine the target's position.

+We first define our choice of the target estimator before stating our model for the RSS and AOAs.
+In practice, localization algorithms typically rely only on sensors that are sufficiently close to the target, since sensors located far away produce signal measurements that are too weak or too noisy to be informative.
+Accordingly, we restrict attention to sensors lying inside the ball \(\BallD\) of radius \(\mathcal{R} > 0\) centered at the origin $\bf 0$ (i.e., at the target), where $\R$ is referred to as the observation radius, chosen by the fusion center.
+We define the restriction of $\Xi$ to the ball $\BallD$ of radius $\R$ centered at the origin by